Anomalous single-mode lasing induced by nonlinearity and the non-Hermitian skin effect

 In summary, we predict that an unusual form of single-mode lasing arises in lattices with asymmetric couplings: the laser can be multi-mode for weak pumping, but single-mode at high output powers.
 Strikingly, the stability of the single lasing mode increases with both pump strength and lattice size.
 The possibility of exotic phenomena emerging from the interplay of non-Hermiticity and nonlinearity has been explored in previous works; for instance, coupled cavities operating near an exceptional point have been shown to exhibit an inverted power curve, with stronger pumping lowering the output power \cite{Liertzer2012, Brandstetter2014}.
 There have been proposals to use the non-Hermitian skin effect (NHSE) for single-mode lasing \cite{Longhi2018, Longhi2018APL, Wong2021}, but our system is different as the special lasing mode emerges in the gain saturated regime and is not spatially selected by the pump (our lattice is pumped uniformly).
 Other intriguing consequences of combining the NHSE with Kerr nonlinearity, rather than gain saturation, have also recently been studied \cite{Yuce2021, Ezawa2022, Lang2021}.
-To realize our model, the most straightforward approach is to use an array of coupled ring resonators with differential gain/loss on the coupling rings.
+To realize our model, a promising approach may be to use an array of coupled ring resonators with differential gain and/or loss on the coupling rings to induce asymmetric couplings between site rings \cite{Leykam2018, SM}, fabricated on a gain medium with a large dynamic range \cite{Faist2013, Noda2014}.

-This work was supported by the Singapore MOE Academic Research Fund Tier 3 Grant MOE2016-T3-1-006, Tier 2 Grant MOE2019-T2-2-085, Tier 1 Grants RG187/18, and Singapore National Research Foundation (NRF) Competitive Research Program (CRP) NRF-CRP18-2017-02 and NRF-CRP23-2019-0007.
+This work was supported by the Singapore MOE Academic Research Fund Tier 3 Grant MOE2016-T3-1-006, Tier 2 Grant MOE2019-T2-2-085, Tier 1 Grants RG148/20, and Singapore National Research Foundation (NRF) Competitive Research Program (CRP) NRF-CRP18-2017-02 and NRF-CRP23-2019-0007.